johannaengland/johannaengland.github.io/_publications/year-example-publication.md

 year: "Year"

 abstract: "Short description of the publication."
+bibtex: |
-bibtex: "Bibtex reference
+ Bibtex reference
  let's see, if that works somehow
-I really hope so"
+ I really hope so

 ---